-You should type up your personal statement ahead of time, prior to pasting it into the submission box, to ensure it is within the expected length.
+You should type up your personal statement to ensure it is within the expected length prior to pasting it into the submission box.
 If your statement is longer than 4,500 characters (including spaces, returns, and punctuation), you will not be able to save it.
-As well, you want to avoid any formatting like bold or italicized text, as this will not carry over into the text box.
+You will also want to avoid any formatting like bold or italicized text, as this will not carry over into the text box.
 You can include an extra line break between paragraphs to delineate them, as tabs will not carry over, either.

 In this section, you’ll find any additional information or requirements for the programs you’ve selected.
 Each program will usually have its own set of requirements and additional requests for information, so pay special attention to this section.
 If a program has additional requirements and you do not fulfill them, then your application will be incomplete.
-In particular, individual programs may have specific pre-requisites and additional questions they want candidates to answer.
-Note that, for some programs, these additional questions constitute a supplemental application, but that isn’t universal.
+In particular, each program may have specific pre-requisites and additional questions they want candidates to answer.
+Note that for some programs these additional questions constitute a supplemental application, but this isn’t universal.
 You must check with each program to which you’re applying to determine if a supplemental (or “secondary”) application is required in addition to these questions in the AADSAS.

 If a program has specific pre-requisites, you’ll see a tab called “Prerequisites” in that program's Program Materials Section.
 Here, you will self-identify courses that you feel fulfill the pre-req by assigning a course to that pre-requisite category.
 You are able to match multiple courses to each pre-req, if you believe multiple courses would fulfill that requirement.
 This information will be reviewed by the program, to determine whether the pre-req is fulfilled by this course/these courses.
 If you are unsure, you can always contact the program directly to ask if a course fulfills the requirement.